CaptainProton42/DynamicWaterDemo/docs/README.md

 You can also find me on Twitter [@CaptainProton](https://twitter.com/CaptainProton42) and on Reddit [u/CaptainProton42](https://www.reddit.com/user/captainproton42).

+Below you will find a step-by-step explanation of the implementation.

 ## How I did this

-My implementation uses a finite-differencing method in order to solve the physical equation governing the behaviour of open water surface waves, the wave equation, on a grid.
+My implementation uses a finite-differencing method in order to solve the wave equation on a grid.
 I used the paper [Real-Time Open Water Environments with Interacting Objects](https://www.researchgate.net/publication/221314832_Real-Time_Open_Water_Environments_with_Interacting_Objects) by H. Cords and O. Staadt as a reference.
 If you want to know more about the technical aspects of this implementation or more advanced techniques like infinite water, it's a really good read.

 ## The wave equation